Jaded-Encoding-Thaumaturgy/vs-adjust/README.md

 # vs-adjust

-### VapourSynth edgefixing and colour fix functions
+### VapourSynth edgefixing and color fix functions

 <br>

-Wrappers for edgefixing and colour fix.
+Wrappers for edgefixing and color fix.

 For support you can check out the [JET Discord server](https://discord.gg/XTpc6Fa9eB). <br><br>